 As the next section will discuss, a form of self-regulation called the UN Global Compact (GC) was finally adopted in 1999, but was widely criticized for being too weak.
 The Working Group on Transnational Corporations then proposed the 2003 Norms on the Responsibilities of Transnational Corporations (the Norms) which was accepted by many NGOs and other human rights defenders, but was widely rejected by business itself.
 Currently, the UN now addresses the impact of business through the UN Guiding Principles on Business and Human Rights, and numerous Working Groups promoting the Guiding Principles.
 While the Guiding Principles improve on the failure of the Norms, it shows that the monitoring of business's impact on human rights is still under development.
-Presently, the UN Working Group on Business and Human Rights.
+Presently, the UN Working Group on Business and Human Rights and global civil society are discussing a UN Treaty on Business and Human Rights.
 This treaty would enable States and rights holders to make complaints, claims, and demand remedy from business.
 However, until that treaty comes into force, there is no instrument with an enforceable mechanism.